 ED&I

 In a recent episode of our High-Flyers in STEM podcast series, #GreatnessHasNoGender, we had the privilege of sitting down with two exceptional leaders from Cook Medical: Fiona King, Senior Manager, Research and Development, and Annemarie Beglin, Quality Assurance Director.
-Their journeys not only showcase the diverse paths to success in STEM but also highlight Cook Medical's unwavering commitment to innovation, inclusion, and making a real difference in patients' lives.
+They share how continuous learning, resilience and purposeful leadership shaped their careers in research and development and quality assurance.
+Their experiences also highlight the importance of inclusive progression pathways for women working in Ireland’s medtech sector.

 Listen to episode 3 of #GreatnessHasNoGender: Cook Medical - Fiona King and Annemarie Beglin